local-ch/lhs/docs/collections.md

 A collection contains multiple items.

-In general you can use any method that you also could call on an array (like count, [0], first etc.).
+You can use any method that you also could call on an array (like count, [0], first etc.).

 ## Total